kalendar/assessments/srl/motivation/mindset/medium-summary.md

-Your SRL survey results indicate that you think like someone with a **mixed** mindset: At times you believe that intelligence can be changed with effort (a **growth** mindset) but sometimes you have a **fixed** mindset (believing intelligence cannot change, even with effort).
+Your SRL survey results indicate that you think like someone with a **mixed** mindset: At times you believe that intelligence can be changed with effort (a **growth** mindset) but sometimes you have a **fixed** mindset (a belief intelligence cannot change, even with effort).
 Because your mindset influences your behavior, it is important to focus on developing a growth mindset.

 To develop a solid growth mindset: